A Ranking Game for Imitation Learning: Related Work

 \textbf{Classical Imitation Game for IRL}: The classical imitation game for IRL aims to solve the adversarial \textit{min-max} problem of finding a policy that minimizes the worst-case performance gap between the agent and the expert.
-A number of previous works~\cite{ghasemipour2020divergence,swamy2021moments,ke2021imitation} have focused on analyzing the properties of this \textit{min-max} game and its relation to divergence minimization.
-Under some additional regularization, this \textit{min-max} objective can be understood as minimizing the Jensen-Shannon divergence (GAIL)~\cite{ho2016generative} or general $f$-divergence~\cite{ghasemipour2020divergence,ke2021imitation} between the agent and expert state-action visitation.
-More recently,~\citet{swamy2021moments} showed that all forms of imitation learning (BC and IRL) can be understood as different ways of performing moment matching under differing assumptions.
-IRL methods, including adversarial methods match the reward-moment and have the strongest performance gap bounds of all the different imitation learning methods (see Table 2 of~\cite{swamy2021moments}).
-In this work, we present a new perspective on imitation in which the reward function is learned using a dataset of policy comparisons, generalizing previous IRL methods that learn from expert demonstrations and additionally giving the flexibility to incorporate rankings over suboptimal policies.
+A number of previous works~\citep{ghasemipour2020divergence,swamy2021moments,ke2021imitation} have focused on analyzing the properties of this \textit{min-max} game and its relation to divergence minimization.
+Under some additional regularization, this \textit{min-max} objective can be understood as minimizing a certain $f$-divergence~\citep{ho2016generative,ghasemipour2020divergence,ke2021imitation} between the agent and expert state-action visitation.
+More recently,~\citet{swamy2021moments} showed that all forms of imitation learning (BC and IRL) can be understood as performing moment matching under differing assumptions.
+In this work, we present a new perspective on imitation in which the reward function is learned using a dataset of behavior comparisons, generalizing previous IRL methods that learn from expert demonstrations and additionally giving the flexibility to incorporate rankings over suboptimal behaviors. \looseness=-1